What is the dictionary definition of ‘narcissism’ in the little n sense of the word?

 If you are talking about the historical reference to the word, it brings back returns for Narcissus — the narcissistic person who had a tendency for loving himself a little too much for anyone’s practical comfort (including his own, one might suspect, as self-obsession is both time-consuming and annoying in all great OCD forms).

-To that end, it’s an important concept to put forward and “remind” discuss with friends, co-workers, medical professionals, mental health counselors, and anyone else who will listen that the word “Narcissist” used in literature is not the same as that applied in modern times to a classification of individuals who have medical symptomatology of psychiatric and social issues that fit the pattern of a toxic, egocentric, and fundamentally abusive person.
+To that end, it is an important concept to put forward and “remind” discuss with friends, co-workers, medical professionals, mental health counselors, and anyone else who will listen that the word “Narcissist” used in literature isn’t the same as that applied in modern times to a classification of individuals who have medical symptomatology of psychiatric and social issues that fit the pattern of a toxic, egocentric, and fundamentally abusive person.

 If one considers dictionary definition the first consideration when discussing a word commonly used by everyone, one might think the word — taken out of a Psychology, Sociology, or Anthropological context might simply mean the following:

 nar·cis·sism — ˈnärsəˌsizəm

 excessive or erotic interest in oneself and/or one’s physical appearance. vanity, self-love, self-admiration, self-absorption, self-obsession, conceit, self-centeredness, self-regard, egotism, egoism i.e. “his emotional development was hindered by his mother’s narcissism”